Some of our information has moved to NT.GOV.AU

-Mango leafhopper management
+Mango Leafhopper management

 Studies on the population ecology of mango leafhopper under various conditions and studies on non-chemical methods of control, including insect pathogens and attractants.

 Research into the identity and biology of the mango fruit borer.
-This includes DNA studies of the species in NT and countries in Southeast Asia, and collaboration with an overseas laboratory to develop a bait based on the insects sex pheromone.
+This includes DNA studies of the species in NT and countries in SE Asia, and collaboration with an overseas laboratory to develop a bait based on the insects sex pheromone.

 Research on the management of the giant northern termite (Mastotermes darwiniensis) and other termites attacking horticultural and forest crops in NT.

-NT Economic Insect Reference Collection (NTEIRC)
+Northern Territory Economic Insect Reference Collection (NTEIRC)

 The entomology team manages and studies this important research collection which contains over 47,000 accessions of insects and mites from crops in the NT.
-The data from the collection form part of the national Australian plant pest database.
+The data from the collection form part of the national Australian Plant Pest Database.

 This team identifies and characterises previously unreported plant pathogens, and researches how to manage pathogens and protect our important industries.

 Research to develop of a plant protection program for bananas, assessing different varieties for pest resistance.
 Evaluate disinfectants and their efficacy in killing the Fusarium oxysporum f. sp. cubense spores.
 Develop a quantitative real time Polymerase chain reaction (PCR) assay to detect the fungus in soil, in collaboration with the South Australian Research and Development Institute.

 Characterisation and Management of Fusarium Wilt of Watermelon